 Baby gates can keep your curious toddler from exploring places they shouldn’t, or keep a pet from pouncing on someone as they enter the home.
-However, gates tend to require some hardware to mount them.
+However, many gates tend to require some hardware to mount them.
 You need extra tools, and you’ll have to drill a hole in your wall if you want to install it.

 Drilling a hole in the wall isn’t doable for some.
 Maybe you have a rental home and you can’t make any alterations to the walls, or you just don’t want to drill a hole in your wall.
 The good news is that there are gates that require no alterations.